tesa Twinlock® the reusable, self-adhesive, and compressible sleeve that provides consistency in high quality printing.

-More significantly, with flexo solution tesa® Twinlock, Orion has reduced its environmental footprint even more by using the market’s only reusable, self-adhesive and compressible plate mounting sleeve.
+More significantly, with flexo solution tesa® Twinlock, Orion has reduced its environmental footprint even more by using the reusable, self-adhesive and compressible plate mounting sleeve.

 tesa® Twinlock caters to the unique printing preferences of clients such as Orion.
 Customers first choose a base sleeve from their preferred supplier, with tesa® adding a polyurethane (PU) foam layer on top of this.
 The PU foam is coated with a unique polymer that remains permanently tacky.
 When proper cleaning and handling procedures are carried out, there is no limit to how many times tesa® Twinlock can be used — hence greatly reducing waste.

 An assortment of four product varieties with three different levels of hardness provides customers with the most suitable sleeve based on their production needs. tesa® Twinlock’s consistent print quality is attributed to its open cell foam structure that absorbs bouncing effects to improve print quality.
 In addition, laser technology is used to measure our sleeves and ensure they meet a customer’s exact requirements, minimizing tolerance; this limits errors and lowers wastage further.